hakyimlab/TFPred-snakemake/README.md

 ## To-do and Updates

-- [X] Remove the need for the  `info/data_db.txt` and `info/human_factor_full_QC.txt` file.
-The user should supply a csv file of the TF, context (tissue) and location of bed files.
-- [X] Extend the pipeline to provide summary information of the models, including diagnostic plots.
+Wed Sep 18 2024
+- [X] Verified that snakemake + singularity works when using the fast option for the pipeline.

 Tues Mar 27 2024

 - [X] Added the option to test models on an held-out chromosome.
 This is the default option.
 Set to false if you want to use random motifs across the genome.
+- [X] Remove the need for the  `info/data_db.txt` and `info/human_factor_full_QC.txt` file.
+The user should supply a csv file of the TF, context (tissue) and location of bed files.
+- [X] Extend the pipeline to provide summary information of the models, including diagnostic plots.

 Tues Mar 26 2024